 In line with market practice, members of the Board of Directors receive a fixed annual base fee.
-No member of the Board of Directors is entitled to receive any variable remuneration, or pension contribution except for the members elected by the employees, or where required in accordance with local regulations.
-Employee elected members of the Board of Directors, in their role as employees of Danske Bank, are entitled to variable remuneration and staff benefits in accordance with their peers in the Group.
+In additional the base fee, members of the Board of Directors receive an additional annual fixed fee for serving on board committees.
+No member of the Board of Directors is entitled to receive any variable remuneration or pension contribution, except for employee- elected members or where this is required pursuant to local regulations.
+Employee- elected members of the Board of Directors, in their role as employees of Danske Bank, are entitled to variable remuneration and staff benefits like their peers at the Group.

-In addition to the Board of Directors' fixed fees to members of the Board of Directors and Committees, Danske Bank may pay social duties and similar taxes levied by foreign authorities in relation to the directors' fees.
-Danske Bank may also pay any outlays and travel expenses incurred in connection with a Director's discharge of his or her duties as a member of the Board of Directors.
+In addition to the fixed fee for members of the Board of Directors and committees, Danske Bank may pay social duties and similar taxes levied by foreign authorities in relation to the directors' fees.
+Danske Bank may also pay any outlays and travel expenses incurred in connection with a director's discharge of his or her duties as a member of the Board of Directors.
 Further, Danske Bank may pay costs associated with granting telephones, newspapers, safe boxes and security facilities installed at the private addresses of the members of the Board of Directors as deemed necessary by the Board of Directors in order to protect the individual member of the Board of Directors and to safeguard the interests of Danske Bank and its customers.
-The Company will pay all costs associated with the above security facilities, including tax, if necessary, instalment of equipment, monthly fees etc. Further, members of the Board of Directors could be offered insurance cover and/or indemnification for costs related to the conduct during the employment.
+The Company will pay all costs associated with the above security facilities, including tax, if necessary, instalment of equipment, monthly fees etc. Further, members of the Board of Directors could be offered insurance cover and/or indemnification for costs related to the performance of conduct their services.